AndreasDemenagas/HotelMovieApp_IA/README.md

 ## Running Source Code

-1. Download the source code from the IA Files (Product/HotelMovieApp.zip)

-1. Make sure Xcode 11.x is installed in your machine
+1. Make sure Xcode 11.x is installed in your machine (MacOS 10.15)
+1. Unzip file from /Product
+1. Open **HotelMovieApp.xcworkspace** file
+1. Build and Run from Xcode on simulator.

+***If the above steps don't work - try the following.***

+1. Unzip the source code from the IA Files (Product/HotelMovieApp.zip)
 1. Install cocoapods from [https://cocoapods.org/.](https://cocoapods.org/)
 1. Run `pod install` on main directory
-1. Open "HotelMovieApp.xcworkspace" file
+1. Open **HotelMovieApp.xcworkspace** file
 1. Build and Run from Xcode on simulator